-Each year the Austin Friends of Traditional Music awards a scholarship to promising musicians and dancers who wish to further their studies of old time music and dance.
+Each year the Austin Friends of Traditional Music makes available a scholarship to promising musicians and dancers who wish to further their studies of old time music and dance.

-4. The application and course of study shall be reviewed and approved or rejected by the AFTM board.
-The board will consider only applicants who have provided the information and met the requirements stated here.
-The board will consider the applicant’s written explanation, other items required in the application, and any other factors the board considers germane.
-The board may request further information from any applicant to help in its decision.
+The AFTM board will review all applications and may choose one or more applicants who have provided the information and met the requirements stated herein.
+The board will consider the applicant’s written explanation, other items required in the application and any other factors the board considers germane.
+The board may request further information from any applicant to help in its decision or may request an applicant’s appearance at a board meeting.
+Applicant selection, if any, will be made by majority board vote and shall be final.

 Mira Dickey (2020)